 Lawyers Wages Earned Based On Clients In Nigeria

 As a young Nigerian attorney that's in practice, chances are that you will meet with clients who will help boost your job and/or business.
 You're likely to recruit employees as your business grows.
-In some law firms, employees get a money raise on the bases of how many clients they have brought and how their services have been maintained.
+In some law firms, employees get a money raise on the basis of how many clients they have brought and how their services have been maintained.

-Usually, legal attornies in Nigeria get a 12% increase after ever 19% months.
+Usually, legal attornies in Nigeria get a 12% increase after every 19% month.
 It's important to state that wage increments differ between individuals.
 Factors can include young age, level of skills an attorney has in the court, and more.
 However, just as in private, international and government offices, your contribution to the success of your company will determine how much and how often you get a raise.